 Incidentally, I’ve just heard a track on the radio which I thought must be a

 lost rock & roll classic, a record I was unaware of.
-Then I discovered it’s a totally new rock & roll track from Wilco Johnson’s new album with Roger Daltrey, so there you go: he’s still got what it takes.
+Then I discovered it’s a totally new rock & roll track from Wilko Johnson’s new album with Roger Daltrey, so there you go: he’s still got what it takes.

 When Mick Green died just before his 66th birthday in January 2010, Wilco Johnson wanted to get Jimmy Page involved with Green’s memorial concert at the 100 Club in London.
 On meeting, Page told Johnson, “We’re both got the same hero”.
 This, of course, was Mick Green.

 Pirate Mick Green in his prime.
-Getty Images
+Getty Images |

 So who was this incredible guitarist who inspired some of the greatest guitarists around?
 Born in Matlock, Derbyshire, in 1944, Mick Green grew up in Wimbledon, London.
 He started his musical career in 1956 in a skiffle trio, who were runners up to John Lennon’s Quarrymen in a 1950s battle of the bands competition in Tottenham, north London.
 In 1962, Green joined Johnny Kidd and the Pirates, leaving to join Billy J. Kramer and the Dakotas two years later.
 A spell with Cliff Bennett followed, as did writing four songs with Alan Lancaster for Status Quo, and supporting Quo on tour with his own band.